 At our office, these non-surgical procedures are minimally invasive and may only include a local anesthetic:

-Allogenic Collagen Therapy commonly referred by some physicians as ‘Stem cell’ Therapy is gaining popularity as a non-surgical treatment designed to improve or alleviate foot and ankle pain caused by a tendon, ligament or cartilage injury, as well as arthritis.
+Allogenic Cell Therapy commonly referred by some physicians as ‘Stem cell’ Therapy is gaining popularity as a non-surgical treatment designed to improve or alleviate foot and ankle pain caused by a tendon, ligament or cartilage injury, as well as arthritis.

-This form of regenerative medicine uses growth factors or proteins, which some physicians refer to as ‘Stem cell’ therapy originates from the mother’s amniotic sac (embryonic stem cells are not utilized) as it provides a supportive cushion to the developing child by providing protection, cushioning and lubrication.
+This form of healing medicine uses growth factors or proteins, which some physicians refer to as ‘Stem cell’ therapy originates from the mother’s amniotic sac (embryonic stem cells are not utilized) as it provides a supportive cushion to the developing child by providing protection, cushioning and lubrication.
 These specific nutrients, growth factors, and proteins help in tissue healing regeneration.
 These components are well-known to lower inflammation, decrease scar tissue, and help against infection.
 These components are integral for providing the ultimate healing jump start to healing process with help re-grow cartilage, tendons and ligaments.
-Joint pain improves improves with high concentrations of hyaluronic acid, an integral component to lubricate and re-grow cartilage.
+Joint pain improves with high concentrations of hyaluronic acid, an integral component to lubricate and re-grow cartilage.

 Shock wave therapy-EPAT has been successfully used for more than two decades to manage a variety of orthopedic conditions.